Open-Science-Tools/nd2reader/README.md

 my_important_image = nd2[17]
 ```

-The `Nd2` object has some useful metadata:
+The `Nd2` object has some programmatically-accessible metadata:

 ```python
 >>> nd2.height